Offirmo/offirmo-monorepo/stack--next/notes.md

 ## Keep what worked well
-- bolt
+- ✅ bolt = simple and effective monorepo solution
-- small modules with ability to incrementally "resurrect/repair" them one by one when making major changes (ex.
+- ✅ small modules with ability to incrementally "resurrect/repair" them one by one when making major changes (ex.
 ESM, node 23 type stripping)

 ## remediate a few things
-- manually tracking dependencies (dev, peer etc) = crap
+- ✅ manually tracking dependencies (dev, peer etc) = crap
-  - also install @types automatically (by inspecting if types are provided)
+  - ✅ also install @types automatically (by inspecting if types are provided)
 - starting to have too many bolt workspaces 1- 2- 3-
 - uneasy to move packages around and split into smaller ones
 - maybe support "vendored" pkgs automatically?
-- painful upgrade of tsconfig, pkg.json, etc. => they should be auto generated
+- ✅ painful upgrade of tsconfig, pkg.json, etc. => they should be auto generated
   - ex. switching to noEmit / node 23 type stripping
     - requires changes to test command
     - require adding a new "fake build" for tests
 - enable out-of-source build
+  - difficult due to node looking for modules up the file tree in-place!
-- wish no longer need to "move" packages, they would be in a flat, single source of truth place
+- no longer need to "move" packages, they would be in a flat, single source of truth place
+  - sorting by languages?
+- easy to split packages
 - usually working only on one project, but slowed down by the other un-needed modules
   - unneeded deps take too long to install
 - manual yarn outdated